-The Border Guard's special border jaeger training is provided by the Border and Coast Guard Academy's Special Border Jaeger Company in Immola in Imatra.
-One contingent is accepted annually in July based on applications and annual selection tests held in January -February.
+The Border Guard's special border jaeger training is provided by the Border and Coast Guard Academy's Special Border Jaeger Company in Immola, Imatra.
+Based on applications and selection exams held in January or February, the Boarder Guard accepts one contingent each year to enter service in July.